 Following the U.S. Food and Drug Administration's ("FDA") authorization to proceed with clinical trials in December 2020, in October 2021, we commenced dosing patients in a Phase 1 clinical trial of our breast cancer vaccine.
 This study, which is being funded by a U.S. Department of Defense grant, is a multiple-ascending dose Phase 1 trial to determine the maximum tolerated dose ("MTD") of the vaccine in patients with early-stage, triple-negative breast cancer as well as monitor immune response.
-The study is being conducted at Cleveland Clinic and will consist of 18 to 24 patients who have completed treatment for early-stage, triple-negative breast cancer within the past three years and are currently tumor-free but at high risk for recurrence.
-During the course of the study, participants will receive three vaccinations, each two weeks apart, and will be closely monitored for side effects and immune response.
-Initial indications from preliminary analyses suggest that an immune response is being observed.
-In December 2022, we announced that we had reached the MTD.
-We are currently compiling and analyzing the data collected to-date and anticipate presenting the immunological data at the annual meeting of the American Association for Cancer Research to be held in April 2023.
-Upon reaching MTD, we are now expanding the dose cohorts and are vaccinating additional participants.
-Further, we have commenced recruitment for participants in the second stage of our Phase 1 trial, that will include participants who have never had cancer, but carry certain genetic mutations that indicate a greater risk of developing TNBC in the future.
+The study is being conducted at Cleveland Clinic.
+The first segment of the study, Phase 1a, will consist of 18 to 24 patients who have completed treatment for early-stage, triple-negative breast cancer within the past three years and are currently tumor-free but at high risk for recurrence.
+Studies show that 42% of TNBC patients will have a recurrence of their cancer, with most of the recurrences occurring in the first two to three years after standard of care treatment.
+During the course of the Phase 1a study, participants will receive three vaccinations, each two weeks apart, and will be closely monitored for side effects and immune response.
+In April 2023, we presented the immunological data collected to date at the annual meeting of the American Association for Cancer Research.
+The data presented show that in the vaccinated women who had been tested to date, various levels of antigen-specific T cell responses were observed at all dose levels.
+In January 2023, the number of participants in each dose cohort was expanded, and as of August 2023, we have completed vaccinating all patients in these expanded cohorts.
+The patient blood samples are currently being analyzed, and we anticipate presenting data from all Phase 1a trial participants vaccinated to date at the San Antonio Breast Cancer Symposium in December 2023.
+In the coming months, we will begin vaccinating participants in two additional dose cohorts at dose levels higher than the currently determined maximum tolerated dose and lower than the highest dose where w